 Keshet, the leading national organization working for LGBTQ+ equality in Jewish life, is proud to award the Landres Courage for Dignity Award, expressing the commitment of Dr. Peter z”l and Renata Landres to the equal dignity of all people.

-Keshet’s mission is built on the knowledge that the work of LGBTQ inclusion strengthens and enriches the entire Jewish community and beyond.
-This award honors individuals who have committed themselves in exceptional ways as allies to the LGBTQ community and as partners in advancing the full equality and inclusion of LGBTQ people.
+Keshet gives this award to honor individuals who have committed themselves in exceptional ways as allies to the LGBTQ+ community and as partners in advancing the full equality and inclusion of LGBTQ+ people.

 ABOUT THE FOUNDERS OF THE AWARD